ChronoZaga/ShutdownTimer/README.md

-A simple GUI to enable users to set, reset, and cancel Windows scheduled shutdows.
+A simple GUI to enable users to set, reset, and cancel Windows scheduled shutdowns.